morphic-bio/call_features/README.md

 ### 4.2 Low-MOI CRISPR Perturb-seq (≈3 k guides)

-CRISPR screens where most cells have 0-1 guides.
+CRISPR screens where most cells are expected to have a single guide.
 EM handles sparse counts and ambient contamination better than binomial tests.

 ```bash
 call_features \